qilingframework/rtfd.io/docs/extension.md

 > - qiling/arch/<arch>.py

 ### Operating System
-2 stages in this part, initialized and run.
+There are 2 stages in this part, initialize and run.
 OS initialization should contain:

 - CPU setup
 - OS related components, such as